nnirror/wax/README.md

 ## snapshot
 Slows `input` down so it only changes once for every `interval (ms)` that passes.

+## spectrogram
+Displays the input signal in the frequency domain as a spectrogram. `block size` controls the frequency resolution of the spectrogram, and it must be a power of 2 between 32 and 32768.

 ## squareroot
 Computes the square root of `input 1`.